Call for Volunteers

 Staff Liaison

-Patient Safety and Quality Committee
+Patient Safety & Quality Committee

-This committee's charge is to identify gaps in care and develop evidence-based, measurable quality metrics that optimize patient outcomes.
+The charge of the Patient Safety and Quality Committee is to identify gaps in care and develop evidence-based, measurable quality metrics that optimize patient outcomes.

 Position Snapshot

-• Virtual Meetings: 3 per year
+- Virtual Meetings: 3

 Requirements

-• Member Categories: Active
+- Member Categories: Active or Affiliate

-• Practice Backgrounds: Academic, Community, Private Practice, Rural
+- Practice Backgrounds: Academic, Community, Private Practice, Rural

-• Expertise: Interest in improving quality of care delivered to our patients with benign and malignant breast disease.
+- Expertise: Interest in improving quality of care delivered to our patients with benign and malignant breast disease.

 Staff Liaison